 Gastro-oesophageal reflux disease

-- A hiatus hernia – part of the stomach is pushed up through the diaphragm and stays there.
+- hiatus hernia – part of the stomach is pushed up through the diaphragm and stays there

 Complications of gastro-oesophageal reflux disease

-Chronic exposure of the oesophagus to gastric juices can lead to:
+Chronic (ongoing) exposure of the oesophagus to gastric juices can lead to:

-- Raising the head of their bed to avoid reflux while sleeping
+- raising the head of your bed to avoid reflux while sleeping

 Talk to your GP (doctor) about which strategies may work best for you.